cryingpotat0/seamus/README.md

     - Allow a cors proxy through convex for weird logic for the embedding
     - Allow editing embeds post facto
     - Allow resizing Embeds
+- media
+    - Automatically have different processing based on type of media - e.g. different image sizes
+- datefields
+    - Automatically support created at/ updated at

 3. Make it general
 - Allow to connect to a random github etc.